alf45tar/DD-WRT-4G-LTE/README.md

 ## Benefits

+- **Rock-Solid Stability**

-- **Rock-Solid Stability:** DD-WRT firmware is known for its stability and is frequently updated by the community.
+  DD-WRT firmware is known for its stability and is frequently updated by the community.

+- **Extended Features**

-- **Extended Features:** Advanced networking features such as VPN support, QoS, VLAN, and more.
+  Advanced networking features such as VPN support, QoS, VLAN, and more.

+- **Cost-Effective**

-- **Cost-Effective:** Reuses existing hardware, saving money on new equipment.
+  Reuses existing hardware, saving money on new equipment.

-By converting your old router and smartphone into an LTE router, you achieve a robust and cost-effective solution that can outperform many consumer-grade LTE routers available in the market today.
+By converting your old router and smartphone into an LTE router, you achieve a robust and cost-effective solution that can **outperform many consumer-grade LTE routers** available in the market today.
 The combination of DD-WRT’s powerful features and the LTE capabilities of your smartphone makes for a versatile and reliable network setup.

 It's true that technological advancements in smartphones and LTE modems have progressed at different rates.
 In 2017, smartphones such as the iPhone 8 were equipped with LTE Category 12 modems, which supported download speeds up to 600 Mbps.
 In contrast, many consumer LTE routers, particularly those targeting more budget-conscious markets, have continued to use lower category modems like Category 4, which support download speeds up to 150 Mbps.

 ## Materials Needed

-- **Old Router** (preferably compatible with DD-WRT)
+- **Old Router** (compatible with DD-WRT)

   I am using a TP-Link Archer C9 lauched in 2014 with simultaneous 2.4GHz 600 Mbps and 5GHz 1300 Mbps connections for 1.9 Gbps of total available bandwidth.